BusisiwePieterson/Linux_Basics/README.md

 ![Image](linux-Cheat-Sheet.png)

 **For a beginner the Linux terminal can be quite scary and intimidating.
-Here are 40 basic Linux commands for your daily DevOps tasks.
+Here are <span style="color: green;">40 Basic Linux Commands</span> for your daily DevOps tasks.
 But first, lets understand what Linux is.**

 > **What is Linux?**